bloodmc/GriefDefenderDoc/docs/wiki/Commands.md

 ### Claim Identifier

-Many commands support the new argument `[identifier]` which is the claim id set by the claim owner.
+Many commands support the new argument [`[identifier]`](/wiki/basic/Claim-Management.html#claim-identifiers) which is the claim id set by the claim owner.
 If you do not want to be required to stand in a claim for a specific command, set the claim identifier using `/gd claim id <identifier>` then pass the identifier at the end of the command.
 If using an identifier for an admin claim, the format is `admin:<identifier>`
 If using an identifier for wilderness, the format is `wilderness:<identifier>`
 If using an identifier for another player, the format is `<playername>:<identifier>`